-Retired Faculty Applying for Grants or Contracts Procedures
+Procedures for Retired Faculty Applying for Grants or Contracts

-If an emeritus faculty member is half-time or more on an annual basis, he or she will be entitled to fringe benefits normally accorded to senior research associates with the exception of retirement payments.
+If an emeritus faculty member is half-time or more on an annual basis, he or she will be entitled to fringe benefits normally accorded to senior research associates, with the exception of retirement payments.
 If employment is less than half-time, only FICA will be charged.
-Half-time is defined on the basis of a twelve-month working year.
+Half-time is defined on the basis of a 12-month working year.

-An emeritus faculty member, who is appointed as a senior research associate under the above conditions, may be paid salary from the grant or contract for any fraction of his or her time up to 100 percent.
-The initial salary rate may not exceed that at which the faculty member was being paid at the time or retirement.
-This amount can be adjusted consistent with annual University increases and the approval of the Dean of Arts and Sciences.
+An emeritus faculty member who is appointed as a senior research associate under the above conditions may be paid salary from the grant or contract for any fraction of his or her time, up to 100%.
+The initial salary rate may not exceed that at which the faculty member was being paid at the time of retirement.
+This amount can be adjusted consistent with annual university increases and the approval of the dean of arts and sciences.